-In 2013, I received funding through the Wildlife Conservation Research Unit (WildCRU, University of Oxford), for the creation of an illustrated bilingual conservation education book, in Matsigenka and Spanish, for the Matsigenka communities in and around Manu National Park, southeastern Peru.
-The nature story is aimed at children but I hope it will appeal to all ages.
+This illustrated bilingual conservation education book, in Matsigenka and Spanish, was written for the Matsigenka communities in and around Manu National Park, southeastern Peru.
 The main protagonists are a Matsigenka boy, Tito, acting as the voice of his community, and a giant otter, Chava, as flagship species of the aquatic environment in particular, and of the Protected Area as a whole.

 The book explores the worlds and perspectives of each, blending Matsigenka folklore with natural history as well as key conservation issues.
 The book is co-authored by Gregorio Perez (a Matsigenka community leader) and Glenn Shepard (an anthropologist and expert on Matsigenka culture) and illustrated by a Cusco artist, Miguel Achahuanco.
-Our aim is to help promote the conservation of the giant otter, a charismatic, endangered species that is one of Manu National Park's main tourist attractions, as well as enhance dialogue between the Matsigenka communities and Protected Area authorities.
+Our aim is to increase awareness of the giant otter amongst Matsigenka communities and to further conservation of this charismatic, endangered species.

 Giants of the Madre de Dios